Solaireis/CWC-Application-Security-Project/Tasks.md

 - Using [Google OAuth2](https://developers.google.com/identity/protocols/oauth2/web-server) for authenticating users
   - [More info on OAuth](https://owasp.org/www-pdf-archive/OWASP-NL_Chapter_Meeting201501015_OAuth_Jim_Manico.pdf)
   - Security of the login process will be handled by Google as the user has to sign in with Google
-- Asymmetric encryption of session identifier in the cookie value (Using RSA)
+- Securing the session cookie by setting the correct attributes such as HttpOnly, Secure, etc.
-  - Preventing the session identifier from being sniffed
+  - Preventing the cookie from being sniffed as it is only transmitted via HTTPS (Secure)
+  - Preventing client-side scripts from accessing the cookie data (HttpOnly)
 - IP address based authentication
   - Checks against known IP addresses of users against the login request
   - If the IP address is not known, the user will be asked to authenticate himself/herself using a generated 6 digit TOTP code that is sent to the user's email